 - Lung disease, especially emphysema: Emphysema is a lung disease caused by smoking, in which the lung tissues are destroyed.
 This causes a poor transfer of oxygen to the blood at the level of the lungs.
 To compensate, more hemoglobin is produced to maximize oxygen absorption at every breath.

 - Being born at high altitude: Individuals born at high altitude naturally have a higher than average hemoglobin count, to make up for the scarce oxygen levels.

 Depending on the reason for the rise of haemoglobin, there are particular treatments for each condition.
 As you've seen, high hemoglobin counts are simply your body's response to an underlying condition.
 In some cases, such as living at high altitude, it poses not threat at all.
 Therefore, it is the condition, and not the hemoglobin levels that must be treated.

 Check your daily water intake, as a poor liquid consumption can lead to dehydration which will raise your levels of hemoglobin in your body.
 Drink 2 liters of water daily in order to stay healthy.

 If you have recently moved to an area that is located at a higher altitude, your hemoglobin levels can rise, as the height produces low levels of oxygen in blood.
 In these cases you should consult your doctor for proper treatment and so he or she can evaluate your situation further.

-If you want to read similar articles to Why Is my Hemoglobin Count High, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to Why Is my Hemoglobin Count High, we recommend you browse around our Diseases & secondary effects category.